 1: Number of British racecourses of which I have been the face after randomly winning a modeling competition

-Too many to count: Number of times I have eaten at restaurants in London
+Too many to count: Number of times I have eaten at the best restaurants in London

 17: Number of times I have gone to afternoon tea

-34: Number of London neighborhoods I have explored and written about in this London travel blog
+34: Number of London neighborhoods I have explored and written about on my London travel blog

 1: Number of local Hampstead pubs I have helped save